 Calabria in the south of the country is home to a lot of traditional lamb based dishes owing to the huge sheep populations.

-Some of the most popular Italian exports were born in the Neapolitan region such as red sauces for spaghetti like puttanesca and genovese as well as the classic pizza.
+Some of the most popular Italian exports were born in the Neapolitan region such as red sauces full of different pasta seasoning for spaghetti like puttanesca and genovese as well as the classic pizza.

 Just to the north of Calabria, the highland communities of the Basilicata are praised for their specialty meats such as the Luganega, a sausage without links, that dates back to Ancient Roman times.

 In a country this varied, you can take your pick from regions and taste an entirely different culinary experience in each.
 The wealth of produce and cuisine in this characterful country can be inspiring for both holiday ideas and recipes to make at home.

 So whether you are dining solo on antipasti or recreating a Neapolitan feast for 10, make sure you have the tools to do so with www.cs-catering-equipment.co.uk and use quality fresh ingredients where possible.